WSU-kduncan/cs2900-eording/project3.md

 All mounts have equal importance in podman

 ## Investigate building images for the container engine

+1. For docker - dockerfiles are used to build images

+The command: docker build PATH URL

+The path is where the container lives or the URL is another thing to insert

+if this is coming from somewhere specific.

+How to write this:

+1. From whatever registery you are using

+2. Copy from the build directory you are working in (some kind of .txt, .md file)

+3. Run the new image that was built from the dockerfile

+Sometimes, running updates is necessary as well for everything to be

+build correctly.